Humanist Global Charity: Projects

-HGC provides about $100,000 a year for humanitarian aid projects.
-In addition to founding and supporting several humanist schools and orphanages in Uganda, HGC has funded sixteen humanist clinics that provided free medicine, works to dispel belief in witch doctors in superstitious communities, and distributes sanitary pads (AFRIPads) in Africa, India, and Nepal.
-HGC has partnered with women's collectives and LGBTQ organizations to emphasize equality and provide sex education, family planning, and birth control.
+HuMAN provides about $100,000 a year for humanitarian aid projects.
+In addition to founding and supporting several humanist schools and orphanages in Uganda, HuMAN has funded sixteen humanist clinics that provided free medicine, works to dispel belief in witch doctors in superstitious communities, and distributes sanitary pads (AFRIPads) in Africa, India, and Nepal.
+HuMAN has partnered with women's collectives and LGBTQ organizations to emphasize equality and provide sex education, family planning, and birth control.